apache/spark/docs/mllib-classification-regression.md

 ### Basic Algorithm

-The decision tree is a greedy algorithm performs a recursive binary partitioning of the feature space by choosing a single element from the *best split set* where each element of the set maximimizes the information gain at a tree node.
+The decision tree is a greedy algorithm that performs a recursive binary partitioning of the feature space by choosing a single element from the *best split set* where each element of the set maximimizes the information gain at a tree node.
 In other words, the split chosen at each tree node is chosen from the set `$\underset{s}{\operatorname{argmax}} IG(D,s)$` where `$IG(D,s)$` is the information gain when a split `$s$` is applied to a dataset `$D$`.

 #### Node Impurity and Information Gain

 The *node impurity* is a measure of the homogeneity of the labels at the node.
-The current implementation provides two impurity measures for classification (Gini index and entropy) and one impurity measure for regression.
+The current implementation provides two impurity measures for classification (Gini index and entropy) and one impurity measure for regression (variance).

 <table class="table">
   <thead>